opnfv/ipv6/docs/release/installation/installation.instruction.rst

 1. "admin" network in underlay/undercloud still has to be IPv4, due to lack of support of IPMI over IPv6 or PXE over IPv6.
-2. OVS VxLAN (or GRE) tunnel endpoint is still IPv4 only, although IPv6 traffic can be encapsulated within the tunnel.
-3. Metadata server is still IPv4 only.
+2. Metadata server is still IPv4 only.

 Except the limitations above, the use case scenario of the IPv6-only infrastructure includes: